Rent, Housing Benefit and Universal Credit

 The rent you pay changes in line with inflation each year.
 The full details are set out in your tenancy agreement.

-- Who will amend my Direct Debit for rent increases?
+- Who will amend my Direct Debit for rent changes?

-We will advise your bank of any increase to your rent.
+We will advise your bank of any changes to your rent.

 You will need to contact your bank to make any changes to a Standing Order